 For example, Lonar Lake in India suddenly turned red in June 2020.
 Scientists sent water to labs for testing.
 They have a couple of possible explanations, but no definitive answers.
 And whatever turned the lake red would not explain other reports of rivers turning red.

-The coronavirus outbreak has caused new environmental degradation.
-Everyone throughout the world has to wear masks.
-Too many of them choose masks of disposable plastic.
-They also overuse plastic disposable gloves.
-These products might come in packaged in plastic bags, too.
+The coronavirus outbreak caused new environmental degradation.
+Everyone throughout the world had to wear masks.
+Too many of them chose masks of disposable plastic.
+They also overused plastic disposable gloves.
+These products often came packaged in plastic, too.

-More people worldwide use these things than dispose of them properly.
+More people worldwide used these things than disposed of them properly.
 Who hasn’t seen parking lots and sidewalks littered with this new junk?
 They too quickly join the rest of the plastic trash that flows into our oceans.
 That’s at least millions of masks and gloves discarded every single day.
+The pandemic has officially ended, but not everyone has stopped wearing masks.

-If the pandemic lasts much longer, a time might come when masks outnumber jellyfish in the oceans.
+The pandemic generated so much of this waste that some environmentalists warmed that a time might come when masks outnumber jellyfish in the oceans.
 And the jellyfish population is starting to populate parts of the ocean it never did before as the waters become warmer.

 Plagues on land